Mastercard/flow/assert/assert-junit5/README.md

 Fresh Surefire XML, resolved dependency provenance, JAR/POM hashes and actual JVM class-loading checks are retained.
 Repetition does not prove registration or model
 disposal: the automated **no safely disposable retained registrations** criterion remains unverified for the later integrated ticket 25 gate.
-The resource-enabled binaries have also passed this four-point matrix after local installation; the earlier tracer/package artifact hashes remain historical.
+The resource-enabled and shared-core admission binaries each passed this four-point matrix after local installation; earlier artifact hashes remain historical.
 Ticket 10 is not fully passed.
 These are exact tested points, not a support range or a full parallel release.
 Intended IntelliJ Run/Debug/selection/navigation/Stop and the manual 6,000-flow workload remain pending, deferred until the end by user decision; nested